 I spend a lot of time with clients working on their diet…what they eat for breakfast, lunch and dinner as well as snacks.
 I am a great advocate for variety.
-I think the more variety of foods you can get into your day the less chance of missing out on vital nutrients, getting bored with food or overdoing one food group to the exclusion of others.
+I believe the more variety of foods you can get into your day, the less chance of missing out on vital nutrients, getting bored with food or overdoing one food group to the exclusion of others.

-And chances are if you don’t have the health and vitality you desire we need to look at what you are doing including your current diet.
+If you don’t have the health and vitality you desire, one area we need to look at is your current diet.

-7 Delicious and filling snack options largely based on unprocessed foods
+7 Delicious and filling snack options largely based on fresh foods

 If you’ve been in my clinic you will know I keep a jar of mixed, unsalted nuts on my desk.
 I mix them myself and take enough to work to last me about a week so they are always fresh.
 If you are on the go, keep some zip-locked bags or small containers ready to grab as you head out the door.
 Mix it up with some variety by including some walnuts, brazil nuts, macadamias, pistachios, pecans, hazelnuts and almonds for starters.

 Seeds and dried fruit

-If you want even more variety with your nuts, throw in some pumpkin or sunflower seeds and (f you can tolerate them) a small amount of dried fruit eg. sultanas, goji berries, apricots, apple, mango etc
+If you want even more variety with your nuts, throw in some pumpkin or sunflower seeds and (f you can tolerate them) a small amount of dried fruit eg. coconut flakes, sultanas, goji berries, apricots, apple, mango etc

 Fresh or dried fruit

 Have pieces of fruit ready to grab each day or take enough to work to last you the week so it is there when you need it.
 Apples, pears, mandarins or even a punnet of berries makes a delicious snack with good amounts of fibre.
 (Tip: try some sliced apple with a dollop of nut butter)